New Groningen Annual Report

 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2016-17 educational progress for the New Groningen Elementary School.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2018-19 educational progress for the New Groningen Elementary School.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
 If you have any questions about the AER, please contact Mrs. Laurie Poll, New Groningen Principal, for assistance.

-The New Groningen AER Combined Report is available for you to review online, or you may review a copy in the main office at your child’s school.
+The AER is available for you to review electronically or you may review a copy in the main office at your child’s school.

-For the 2016-17 school year, schools were identified using new definitions and labels as required in the Every Student Succeeds Act (ESSA).
+For the 2018-19 school year, schools were identified using new definitions and labels as required in the Every Student Succeeds Act (ESSA).
 A Targeted Support and Improvement (TSI) school is one that has at least one underperforming student subgroup.
 An Additional Targeted Support (ATS) school is one that has three or more underperforming student subgroups.
 A Comprehensive Support and Improvement (CSI) school is one whose performance is in the lowest 5% of all schools in the state.
 Some

-of our students including a comprehensive phonics program in grades K-2 and rigorous reading program in grades 3-5.
+of our students including a comprehensive phonics program in grades K-5th and rigorous reading program in grades K-5th.
 Our professional development has been focused on these programs.
 We have addressed the needs of our struggling students through a response to intervention program we call WIN (What I need).
 All students will be provided an intervention period of reading and/or math that will help them to be successful with the Common Core State Standards.

 based upon their geographical home location.
 Zeeland also offers school of choice openings which are placed after the residents of Zeeland are assigned to their home school.
 There are 7 elementary schools in Zeeland and those schools feed into two middle schools, Cityside and Creekside.
-New Groningen feeds into Creekside Middle School and Cityside Middle School, which feed into Zeeland West and East High Schools.
+New Groningen feeds into both Creekside Middle School and Cityside Middle School, which feed into Zeeland West and East High Schools.